 |Required by:||Grand Rapids, Michigan|

-#3 Updated by Andy Dufilie almost 6 years ago
+#3 Updated by Andy Dufilie about 6 years ago

 Here's what the code is doing now.